d-krupke/cpsat-primer/04_modelling.md

 CP-SAT provides us with much more modelling options than the classical MIP-solver.
-Instead of just the classical linear constraints (<=, ==, >=), we have various advanced constraints such as `AllDifferent` or `AddMultiplicationEquality`.
+Instead of just the classical linear constraints (<=, ==, >=), we have various advanced constraints such as `all_different` or `add_multiplication_equality`.
 This spares you the burden of modelling the logic only with linear constraints, but also makes the interface more extensive.
 Additionally, you have to be aware that not all constraints are equally efficient.
 The most efficient constraints are linear or boolean constraints.
-Constraints such as `AddMultiplicationEquality` can be significantly(!!!) more expensive.
+Constraints such as `add_multiplication_equality` can be significantly(!!!) more expensive.

 > [!TIP]